miaomiao3/xlsxutil/README.md

 ## xlsxutil

-Helpful func to read/write csv or xlsx files.
+Super-fast to read and write csv or xlsx files.

 # Feature
-* Easy api.
+* Simple api.
 Only `*Load` and `*Dump` function.
-* Inline support
+* Struct inline support
+* `precision` tag to set precision for xlsx
+* Support separator when dump csv

 # Limit
 * Only support string and numeric data type

 ***
 ## Usage
-Here a new tag 'xls' is used for this repo.
+`xls` tag is used in this repo.
 Pay attention to keys:
 * `inline` for extract struct
 * `precision` for `floats` data type precision control.

-Refer to example for mor cases.
+Refer to example for more cases.